 - Decrease the lifespan of your GPU and affect its overall healthy operation.

-Therefore, it is necessary to take precautionary measures if you choose to overclock your GPU or any other component.
+Therefore, I advise you to take precautionary measures if you choose to overclock your GPU or any other component.
 To reduce the chances of the risks mentioned above, you can apply cooling solutions, vigilantly monitor the system’s temperature, and not increase the speed beyond an optimal range.

 Thank you!
 Please share your positive feedback. 🔋